 I really love DIY projects, and today’s post actually came about accidentally.
 I’ve had this beautiful, vintage bucket for about a year now, and I’ve been struggling to find the perfect solution for it.
 I’ve tried using it as a bucket for dog toys, flowers and even in my studio.
 However, it just didn’t work.
 Crazily enough though, while I was despising my hallway light it occurred to me that the bucket would make a better ceiling fixture than a container.
-And wa-la!
-The DIY bucket light project was on its way.
+And voila!
+The DIY rustic and industrial bucket light project was on its way.

 Here are a few pictures of the hallway light situation that just was not my style.

 You can’t see it from these pictures very well, but the light fixture is coated with a film of tar from the previous owners smoking addiction.
 It’s crazy how much older it makes the fixture look then it really is!

 Isn’t this bucket glorious?
 I don’t know what it is about it, but I’ve loved it from the moment I saw it.
 I’m a dork, I know.

 So, I started off with removing the glass fixture and hardware.

 I was actually hoping that I could just remove the old fixture, install the bucket to the ceiling and have a huge bulb dangling like a pendant light.
 Unfortunately though, the way that it was installed to the ceiling made it a little more complicated than expected.

 For this project I had to enlist Mike to “assist” with the electrical debacle.
 If you also have a similar situation, PLEASE, please, please make sure to have someone help you remove the light if you do not have any experience in the electrical field.

 Since I had to change my plans from my original idea I decided to paint the old fixture and hardware, and bleach/scrub the glass.